10 Things to Do in Marrakech in May

 Medina, Marrakech| ©Andrew Nash

-One of the factors to take into account when deciding what is the best time to visit Marrakech is the weather.
-In the month of May, we are talking about a semi-desert subtropical climate, so visiting this area of Morocco in spring is the best option.
+One of the factors to consider when deciding on the best time to visit Marrakech is the climate.
+In May, the climate is subtropical semi-desert, so visiting this part of Morocco in spring is the best option.

-Best of all, both in Marrakech and in much of Morocco, in May the climate is predominantly dry, so it hardly rains.
-So you can enjoy the sunshine throughout the trip, allowing you to make the most of outdoor activities without suffering from the heat.
+Best of all, both in Marrakech and in much of Morocco, May is predominantly dry, so there is hardly any rain.
+This means you can enjoy bright sunshine throughout your trip, allowing you to make the most of outdoor activities without suffering from the heat.

-Keep in mind that, due to its distance from the sea and its altitude, there is quite a lot of thermal oscillation, so at night it cools down.
+Bear in mind that, due to its distance from the sea and its altitude, there is quite a temperature range, so it cools down at night.

 • Winter